-(C) Programs for which no current services or performance are required such as annuities, insurance claims, or other benefit payments.
+(C) Programs for which no current services or performance are required, such as annuities, insurance claims, or other benefit payments.

 Federal agency means an “agency” as defined at 5 U.S.C.
 551(1) and further clarified by 5 U.S.C.
 552(f).
+The term generally refers to the agency that provides a Federal award directly to a recipient unless the context indicates otherwise.
+See also definitions of Federal award and recipient.

-Federal Audit Clearinghouse (FAC) means the clearinghouse designated by OMB as the repository of record where non-Federal entities are required to transmit the information required by subpart F of this part.
+Federal Audit Clearinghouse (FAC) means the repository of record designated by OMB where non-Federal entities must transmit the information required by subpart F.

 Federal award has the meaning, depending on the context, in either paragraph (1) or (2) of this definition:

-(1)

-(i) The Federal financial assistance that a recipient receives directly from a Federal awarding agency or indirectly from a pass-through entity, as described in § 200.101; or
+(1)(i) The Federal financial assistance that a recipient receives directly from a Federal agency or indirectly from a pass-through entity, as described in § 200.101; or

-(ii) The cost-reimbursement contract under the Federal Acquisition Regulations that a non-Federal entity receives directly from a Federal awarding agency or indirectly from a pass-through entity, as described in § 200.101.
+(ii) The cost-reimbursement contract under the Federal Acquisition Regulation that a non-Federal entity receives directly from a Federal agency or indirectly from a pass-through entity, as described in § 200.101.

 (2) The instrument setting forth the terms and conditions.
 The instrument is the grant agreement, cooperative agreement, other agreement for assistance covered in paragraph (2) of the definition of Federal financial assistance in this section, or the cost-reimbursement contract awarded under the Federal Acquisition Regulations.

-(3) Federal award does not include other contracts that a Federal agency uses to buy goods or services from a contractor or a contract to operate Federal Government owned, contractor operated facilities (GOCOs).
+(3) Federal award does not include other contracts that a Federal agency uses to buy goods or services from a contractor or a contract to operate government-owned, contractor- operated (GOCO) facilities.

 (4) See also definitions of Federal financial assistance, grant agreement, and cooperative agreement.

-Federal award date means the date when the Federal award is signed by the authorized official of the Federal awarding agency.
+Federal award date means the date when the authorized official of the Federal agency signed (physically or digitally) the Federal award or when an alternative, consistent with the requirements of 31 U.S.C.
+1501, is reached with the recipient.

-Federal awarding agency means the Federal agency that provides a Federal award directly to a non-Federal entity.

-Federal financial assistance means
+Federal financial assistance means:

-(1) Assistance that non-Federal entities receive or administer in the form of:
+(1) Assistance that recipients or subrecipients receive or administer in the form of:

 (i) Grants;